lipu-tenpo/selo/README.md

 ### the image

-The proportions of the front-cover image are preferably TODO.
+The proportions of the front-cover image are preferably 1:1.

 The front-cover image is usually in SVG format, because jan Simo usually draws it.
+SVGs means no image frame.
+Import an SVG file with *Control + Shift + `i`*.

 The second page of an edition has four parts.